 When I approached towards my fleet, my tiredness disappeared.
 I witnessed an amazing colourful sky.

-In one hour twenty minutes, I arrived at the Aswan airport.
+In one hour and twenty minutes, I arrived at the Aswan airport.

-East bank is busier have more establishments.
-Needless to say, most of the luxurious hotels are in the east bank.
+The East bank is busier and has more establishments.
+Most of the luxurious hotels are in the east bank.

-On the other hand, west bank is relatively remote and more of a village.
+On the other hand, the west bank is relatively remote and more of a village.

-I decided to stay in the West bank as I always try to avoid crowds.
+I stayed in the West bank as I always try to avoid crowds.

 I mentioned earlier that my hotel was in the West Bank, the road which came to the town from the airport was in the East bank.
 I needed to cross the river to go to the other side.
 There is a public boat service that takes people from one side to another.
-Unfortunately, my driver did not drop me to that place, he tried to hand me over to a private jetty who demanded $20 to cross a narrow band of water.
-I was learned (!) from them that, there is no other way to cross the river.
-In utter disappointment, I got out of the taxi and started to walk.
+Unfortunately, my driver did not drop me to that place.
+He tried to hand me over to a private jetty who demanded $20 to cross a narrow band of water.
+I learned (!) from them that there is no other way to cross the river.
+In utter disappointment, I got out of the taxi and walked.

-It was a bad start of the day.
-At last, after speaking to several persons, I could find the right place.
+It was a terrible start of the day.
+At last, after speaking to several people, I could find the right place.
 I spent $0.15 to cross the river instead of $25.

-All my fatigue ness and bitter memories got disappeared when my boat started its journey – a gusty wind along with the blueness of Nile.
+All my fatigue and bitter memories disappeared when my boat started its journey – a gusty wind along with the blueness of the Nile.
 My long-cherished dream of seeing the Nile came true.

 I liked the calmness of the West Bank.
-It seemed to me, there was hardly any people out there.
+It seemed to me, there were hardly any people out there.

 Most of the people in Aswan were black in complexion and had thick lips which were a change from the people of Capital.
-Later, I learned that the border of Sudan is nearby and it had an influence due to that.
+Later, I learned that the border of Sudan is nearby and it had an influence because of that.

 I stayed in Nubian Holiday House Aswan.
-I got a nice view of other side (East Bank) from my room.
-There was a rooftop, too at my perusal.
+I got an enjoyable view of the other side (East Bank) from my room.
+There was a rooftop, too, at my perusal.

 Now I know the tricks of crossing the river, I went to the East Bank to roam around.
 I had my lunch in a restaurant named “El Masry”

-It was already evening, so, I stroll around in the East Bank.
-There is a nice pave way from where I enjoyed the beautiful sunset overlooking the sand dunes of West Bank.
+It was already evening, so I strolled around in the East Bank.
+There is a nice paved way from where I enjoyed the beautiful sunset overlooking the sand dunes of the West Bank.

-When the sun was set, I came to my hotel and ordered my dinner.
-The restaurant was at the rooftop, it was a homely setting with a cushion.
+After the sunset, I came to my hotel and ordered my dinner.
+The restaurant was at the rooftop; it was a homely setting with a cushion.
 The East bank was colorful.
-The moon was glittering and the food was tasty (as always in Egypt).
+The moon was glittering, and the food was tasty (as always in Egypt).

 The next morning, my plan was to visit the Temple of Philae.
 The problem was the cost.
 The cost which I saw for crossing the river was out of my budget.
 This left me disappointed and sad.
 However, I wanted to take a chance.

-In order to go to the temple of Philae, one needs to go to Marina Philae Temple.
-This is a pier where official boat waits.
-Fortunately enough for me, I found a good driver who asked for a reasonable price for taking me to the ferry pier.
-I requested him to wait for an hour or two for me as I did not want to loose him.
+To go to the temple of Philae, one needs to go to Marina Philae Temple.
+This is a pier where the official boat waits.
+Fortunately enough for me, I found a wonderful driver who asked for a reasonable price for taking me to the ferry pier.
+I requested him to wait for an hour or two for me as I did not want to lose him.

 Having reached the pier, I waited for a while.
-Suddenly, I saw a group of people who were about to cross the river – they were on a guided tour.
+Suddenly, I saw a group of people were about to cross the river – they were on a guided tour.
 I went to them and requested to take me with them.
 Skeptical at first, the leader of the group gave me a nod.
-And, I was so happy and relieved – I wanted to yell out loud in joy!
-I later found that, the group came from Iran.
+And I was so happy and relieved – I wanted to yell out loud in joy!
+I later found that the group came from Iran.

-Philae was said to be one of the burying-places of Osiris, the God of fertility, agriculture, the afterlife, the dead, resurrection, life, and vegetation.
+Philae was said to be one of the burial places of Osiris, the God of fertility, agriculture, the afterlife, the dead, resurrection, life, and vegetation.